 Important Travel Note : Please note you would be required to carry Covid negative certificate, tested at least 96 hours prior to departure along with Travel Insurance which covers Covid 19.
-You may be tested on arrival at the destination as well as returning to Jordan with quarantine measures as regulated by authorities at hotel or home till the test results are generated.
+You may be tested on arrival at the destination as well as returning to India with quarantine measures as regulated by authorities at hotel or home till the test results are generated.

 Looking for Maldives packages?
 Here are some of things you should know before visiting this archipelagic country.